-- why he/she considers it necessary to implement an SLP - to identify the student's clinical learning requirements needing attention (See indicators for SLP above (pages 154-155)
+- why he/she considers it necessary to implement an SLP - to identify the student's clinical learning requirements needing attention (See indicators for SLP, pg.
+303)

 The student is given the opportunity to respond to the preceptor's comments/concerns.